AhyoungRyu/react-redux-realtime-chat/README.md

   # After successfull pkg installtion
   $ npm start
 ```
 Now, it will automatically open http://localhost:3000 and show you the login / register page.
-Or visit the demo site
+Or visit the demo website https://react-realtime-chatting-app.firebaseapp.com/ for overall functionality test

 ### To run unit test:
 ```bash